aloussase/gaya/docs/std/strings.md

 ```
 @param s <string> The string to test.
 @param pattern <string> The pattern to search for in s.
+@param pos <number> The position in s from where to start testing.
 ```

 ### `string.endswith`